 We've gotten more competent at the cooking process, but we've also improved our process every time we make it.

 The latest “innovation” was to forgo frying the chicken after it was breaded.
 Until recently, we used to fry the breaded chicken and then bake it.
 The most recent time, we skipped frying entirely.
-The frying process is really messy (oily, smoky) and you never really kept much of the crunch after you baked it.
-All of the oil, none of the crunchy payoff.
-So we just baked it and it turned out great.
+The frying process is messy (oily, smoky) and you never really kept much of the crunch after you baked it.
+All of the oil, but with none of the crunchy payoff.
+So, we just baked it and it turned out great.

 We can apply this approach to many aspects of our lives.
 To you, baking chicken parm may seem obvious but up until recently, it wasn't to us.

 But the point isn't so much how quickly we arrive at a solution but that we are constantly seeking a better one.

 We do the thing and think about how we do the thing.
 And then we think about it some more.

 If we make incremental improvements, the cumulative effect is enormous.

 So how do we apply this to our daily lives to improve our thinking?